Location-Aided Pilot Contamination Avoidance for Massive MIMO Systems: Numerical Results

-In this section, we present numerical results to evaluate the proposed schemes described in Section \ref{sec:Coordinated-Pilot-Assignment}.
 We consider hexagonal shaped cells and simulations are performed with a multi-cell system scenario.
 The simulation parameters used to obtain the numerical results are given in Table \ref{tab:Simulation-Parameters}.
-We keep these parameters fixed for the simulations unless otherwise specified.The performance metric considered for the numerical results is the normalized channel estimation error $\mathcal{E}$, which is defined in dB scale as
+For a cell radius $R$, we set $\alpha$ to